 Anti-Kitchen Desk Yoga at Frame

-Frame runs a range of yoga classes at its dedicated yoga studio in King’s Cross but it’s the Anti-Desk Yoga that stands out.
+Frame runs a range of yoga classes but it’s the Anti-Kitchen Desk Yoga that stands out.
 The class is designed to lengthen your body, improve your posture and relieve tension in back, neck and shoulder areas…basically to undo all the damage from sitting in front of your computer all day long.
 The flow is gentle but the holds are longer so you can really open up and get those stretches going.
 And it’s a great one to do on a lunch break.